reframejs/reframe/readme.new.md

 - **Cherry pick libraries.** -
   <br/>
-  You are free to cherry pick any do-one-thing-do-it-well library as you want.
+  Each library we write can be used independently: you can use You are free to cherry pick any Reframe library as you want.
   You want to use only one Reframe library?
 That's fine: you can use it without the rest of Reframe.
 - **No lock-in.**
   <br/>
-  You can quickly get started by using a starter and later replace Reframe libraries as you see fit.
+  You can quickly get started by using a starter while later replace Reframe libraries as you see fit.
-  Removing Reframe simply means removing each Reframe library You can start with and than replace libraries.
-  For example,
-  you can start using Reframe's auto-deploy library and later replace it with your custom deploy strategy.

-  Removable
-For example, among all Reframe libraries, you can choose to use only [Wildcard API](), or you can choose a Reframe starter but use another ORM.
-There is no lock-in;
-you can replace any library with another one, or with your custom implementation.
-For example you can use a Reframe starter and later replace [Wildcard API] with a RESTful/GraphQL API.
-React with the next cool thing (yes, we are [evaluating Svlete]()).
+  You can progressively remove Reframe libraries one by one, and, if you remove all Reframe libraries, then you effectively remove all source code written by us.

 **Robust** :mountain: